Authentication of Documents Canada – What, Where & Why

 Authentication of documents is not something you hear about until you need it.
 You are probably familiar with the more common form of the word authentication: authentic.
 If something is authentic that means it is real.
 Therefore, authentication is the process of determining if something is authentic, whether it be jewelry, antiques, hockey cards, or 100 dollar bills.
 Authentication of documents is no different.
 It involves looking at the signature and stamp of a certified individual on a document who verified that the document itself is authentic.
 This includes looking for things such as watermarks in the document that can only be seen when held up to a light source.

-Who can certify documents in Canada?
+Who can Authenticate Documents in Canada?

 The process of authentication often begins with a lawyer or notary public, who attest that a given document is real by putting their signature and stamp on the document.
 This is called notarization.
 It is very common that notarized copies are authenticated instead of the original document.
 Notarization is always done to a document that is a copy of its original.
 The reason why copies are authenticated instead of the original documents is often because: